chromice/ae/README.md

 ## Path

-All functions thar accept relative file paths as an argument rely on path library to resolve them.
+All functions thar accept relative file paths as an argument rely on path component to resolve them.

 By default, all paths are resolved relative to the location of your main script.
 But you are encouraged to explicitly specify the root directory: